-In this supplementary material, we provide more details about the experimental results mentioned in the main paper, as well as additional empirical evaluations and discussions.
-The supplementary material is organized as follows: In Section~\ref{sec:TaskOrder}, we evaluate the effect of task order.
-Section~\ref{sec:corruptions} provides additional evaluations on CIFAR100-C dataset.
-Section~\ref{sec:ablations} reports the full ablation studies in the main paper.
-In Section~\ref{sec:inference}, we analyze the training and inference cost of \mame{}.
-Section~\ref{sec:adapter} provides an ablation study about the Adapter size in \mame{}.
-In Section~\ref{sec:baselines}, we detail the baselines, and datasets used in our experiments.
+\imad{In this supplementary material, we provide more details about the experimental results mentioned in the main paper, as well as additional empirical evaluations and discussions.
+The supplementary material is organized as follows: In Section~\ref{sec:proto}, we provide provide more details about NCM.
+In Section~\ref{sec:TaskOrder}, we evaluate the effect of task order.
+In Section~\ref{sec:corruptions}, provide additional evaluations on CIFAR100-C dataset.
+In Section~\ref{sec:ablations}, reports the full experimental results ablation studies in the main paper.
+In Section~\ref{sec:inference}, we analyze the inference cost of \mame{}.
+In Section~\ref{sec:adapter}, provides an ablation study about the Adapter size in \mame{}.
+In Section~\ref{sec:baselines}, we detail the baselines, and datasets used in our experiments.}